 2019 applications are now under review.
-Winners to be announced the week of Jan 21.
+Winners to be announced shortly.

 This award funds innovative ideas in areas including artistic expression, audience development, education, community engagement, social justice, and technology.

 Winners will sharpen their business skills through the Entrepreneurship and Innovation Residential (March 24-28, 2019) and expand their professional networks as participants of the Classical Evolution/Revolution Conference (July 21-27, 2019).

 This opportunity is available to all Music Academy alumni.
 Proposals must align with or challenge the Academy’s mission to further classical music education while cultivating discerning, appreciative, and adventurous audiences.
 Awards granted for alumni projects range from $2,500 to $20,000 based on scope and scale.